 Home Remedies for Dog Hives

-Minor outbreaks of canine hives without any swelling can be treated using home remedies.
+Minor outbreaks of hives without any swelling can be treated using home remedies.
 The purpose is to relieve the itchiness and make the dog feel more comfortable.
 The hives usually disappear in a day or so.

 If your dog’s hives are caused by food allergies, you need to identify the food items that are causing the problem and eliminate such items from your dog’s diet.